-Those techniques are incredibly cheap, easy, scalable and quick to implement, meaning an SEO can sell their services based on a guaranteed number of links each week or month, and thus bring in lots of clients (who mistakenly believe they need lots of links, remember) at a price-level which completely undercuts the rest of the market.
+Those techniques are incredibly cheap, easy, scalable and quick to implement.
+An SEO can sell their services based on a guaranteed number of links each week or month, and thus bring in lots of clients (who mistakenly believe they need lots of links, remember) at a price level that completely undercuts the rest of the market.

 There’s so much misinformation on link building that despite official confirmation on what does/doesn’t work from search engine representatives, you can find hundreds of articles promoting the “effectiveness” of tactics like article submissions, social bookmarking, classified ads or local business citations.

 Modern-day link building is tough.
 The days of easy, exploitable tactics are over, the tactics that are left require an SEO to commit time, effort and quality to the link building process.
 Unfortunately, some still prefer choosing the easy option.

 But such blissful (or possibly even wilful) ignorance of the truth will only lead to poor results.

 For the client, it’s a waste of time and budget.

 For the SEO provider, it can lead to high client turnover and a bad reputation.

 How can you check for bad links?

 Google Search Console and Bing Webmaster Tools both provide free reports on the links a website receives (we call this your ‘backlink profile’).